Patient education: Kidney infection (pyelonephritis) (Beyond the Basics)

 Some people also have burning or pain with urination, a need to rush to the bathroom frequently, bloody or cloudy urine, or pain above the pubic bone (near the bladder).

 If you do not have a fever or flank pain, but you do have pain with urination, you may have a bladder infection rather than a kidney infection.
 Your healthcare provider can help to determine your diagnosis.
 (See "Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)".)

 If you have one or more of these symptoms, you should see a healthcare provider as soon as possible.
 Although most kidney infections do not cause permanent damage, delaying treatment can lead to serious complications.

 KIDNEY INFECTION DIAGNOSIS

 Kidney infections are usually diagnosed based upon your symptoms, a physical examination, and urine testing.
 A urine test should be done to determine which bacteria are causing the infection and whether the usual antibiotics are likely to be effective.
-X-rays and other imaging tests are not usually needed.
+Imaging tests are not usually needed, but might be done if the diagnosis is not clear or if your healthcare provider suspects a blockage in the urinary tract.

 KIDNEY INFECTION TREATMENT